Robin Hood Army: International expansion

 Robin Hood Army (RHA) initiated its Karachi, Pakistan operations on 15 February 2015, which coincided with the India-Pakistan cricket match of the ICC Cricket World Cup, 2015.

 Between February 2015 and February 2017, the Robin Hood Army has set up chapters in 10 more countries including Bangladesh, Nepal & Sri Lanka in the Indian Sub-Continent, Malaysia, Philippines & Indonesia in South-East Asia, Egypt in Africa, Mexico in North America and Melbourne in Australia.

-In February 2018, RHA Canada was started in the Greater Toronto Area.

 Robin Hood Academy

 In July 2016, the Robin Hood Academy was started with the purpose to bridge the gap between streets and school.
-By giving access to basic values and primary education Robin Hood Academy empowers students by developing their inclination towards learning.
 As of December 2021, the Robin Hood Academy has empowered 7300+ street children with basic primary education.
-The Robins conduct weekly classes and excursions with a standardized curriculum to introduce and drive the spirit of learning.
+The Robins conduct weekly classes and excursions with a standardized curriculum.

-Along with teaching the students, the Robins also support students with the procedure for enrollment into government schools and as of December 2021 they've managed to get 2300 school admissions for street children across 148 cities.
+Along with teaching the students, the Robins also support students with the procedure for enrollment into government schools and as of December 2023 they've managed to get 2084 school admissions for street children across 200 cities.

-Robin Hood Army at TEDx

-The founding team of the Robin Hood Army has given multiple TEDx talks on how a community can come together to create a wider and real difference.